Dallas Crane Accident Attorneys

 What are the most common crane safety violations?

 OSHA has strict safety standards regarding crane use.
 These standards are in place to prevent catastrophic crane accidents that can cause serious injuries and property damage.
 Unfortunately, some individuals and companies overlook OSHA’s crane safety standards.
+Using an unqualified signalperson or crane operator, failing to perform routine inspections, working too close to power lines, and using an improperly qualified rigger are examples of common safety violations related to cranes.

 - Improperly qualified and/or documented signalperson